spaceFlow-US/.github/profile/README.md

 ## Domain
 [spaceflow.in](https://cloudtour.spaceflow.in)

 > [spaceflow.io](https://spaceflow.io) is taken by a [real estate company](https://www.linkedin.com/company/spaceflow/?originalSubdomain=cz) in Prague which has the similar mission with us.
-However, they focus on after contract management.
-On the other hand, we focus on entire rental life cycle including before contract.
+However, they focus on in-contract management.
+On the other hand, we focus on entire rental life cycle.